ricardocasares/grow/methodologies.md

 ###### Whats the outcome of the Sprint Planning?
 There are two defined artifacts that result from a sprint planning meeting:

+- The sprint goal
-***The sprint goal:*** The sprint goal can be used for quick reporting to those outside the sprint.
+  - The sprint goal can be used for quick reporting to those outside the sprint.
 There are always stakeholders who want to know what the team is working on, but who do not need to hear about each product backlog item (user story) in detail.
+- The sprint backlog

-***The sprint backlog:*** The sprint backlog is the other output of sprint planning.
+  - The sprint backlog is the other output of sprint planning.
 A sprint backlog is a list of the product backlog items the team commits to delivering plus the list of tasks necessary to delivering those product backlog items.
 Each task on the sprint backlog is also usually estimated.

 ###### Who attends to the Sprint Planning?
 - Product owner